haiilo/catalyst-icons/README.md

 ### Publishing

-The library can be published by running `npm publish`.
-However, the preferred way to publish a new version of the library is via the CI setup.
+The preferred way to publish a new release is via the corresponding GitHub Actions CI workflow.
+Navigate to [Actions > Release](https://github.com/haiilo/catalyst-icons/actions/workflows/release.yml) and trigger a manual CI release by clicking the `Run workflow` button (Branch: `main` / Release level: `patch`).

+The library can also be published locally by running `npm publish`.
 To simplyfy the manual release process, you can use the following npm commands:

  * **npm run release:major** releases a new *major* version
  * **npm run release:minor** releases a new *minor* version
  * **npm run release:patch** releases a new *patch* version

-These commands will automatically increase the version number in the `package.json` and `package-lock.json`, commit the changed files, create a corresponding git tag and push everything to the remote branch.

 ## Code Contributors